samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 You can unleash a space-warping anomaly.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you teleport to an unoccupied space you can see within 120 feet of yourself.
 Immediately after you disappear, each creature within 30 feet of the space you left must make a Strength saving throw against your spell save DC.
 On a failed save, a creature takes 3d10 Force damage and is pulled straight toward the space you left, ending in an unoccupied space as close to your former space as possible.
 On a successful save, the creature takes half as much damage only.

-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you spend 5 Sorcery Points (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you spend 5 Sorcery Points (no action required) to restore your use of it.

 ### Clockwork Sorcery

 *Channel Cosmic Forces of Order*

 The cosmic force of order has suffused you with magic.
 That power arises from Mechanus or a realm like it—a plane of existence shaped entirely by clockwork efficiency.
 You or someone from your lineage might have become entangled in the machinations of modrons, the orderly beings who inhabit Mechanus.
 Perhaps your ancestor even took part in the Great Modron March.
-Whatever its origin within you, the power of order can seem strange to others, but for you, it’s part of a vast and glorious system.
+Whatever its origin within you, the power of order can seem strange to others, but for you, it's part of a vast and glorious system.

 #### Level 3: Clockwork Spells